Commuter Track

 • Courses are offered for college credit but may not meet any high school unit or course requirements.
 Specific questions should be directed to the college/career counselor at your high school.

-Once you have been accepted into the Berkeley Pre-College Scholars: Summer Commuter Track, enrolled in your courses, and paid your tuition and fees, go to the Cal Student Store, and follow the appropriate links for the Summer Sessions and courses in which you are enrolled.
-There you can access a list of both required and recommended books for your class/es.
+Once you have been accepted into the Commuter Track, enrolled in your courses, and paid your tuition and fees, go to the Cal Student Store, and follow the appropriate links for the Summer Sessions and courses in which you are enrolled.
+There you can access a list of both required and recommended books for your class(es).

 Fees are subject to change.